 The additional astrology of the dwelling, beyond the Compass directions are the Flying Stars.
 The flying stars are the 'horoscope' of the building with each 'star' identified by a number (1-9) and possessing a specific energy and associated element.
 Once the date the structure was built and the compass directions are known, the flying stars can be overlaid onto the floor plan of the dwelling.
 Then the fun really begins with setting cures and enhancements for the flying stars.

 Consultations last between 1.5 and 3 hours depending upon the nature of the consultation, size of the dwelling, and goals of the client.
 If you are interested in a house analysis consultation, please contact me for more information.
 The larger the house the more time is needed for compass analysis.

-The Year of the Yin Earth Pig begins February 4th and the animal and elements of the year change too.
-What will the Earth Pig Year mean for you?
+The Year of the Yang Metal Rat begins February 4th and the animal and elements of the year change too.
+What will the Metal Rat Year mean for you?
 What is the Health and Wealth luck for the year?
 What is the elemental make-up for the year?
 Is your Four Pillar Chart compatible with the Rat year (heads up for the Horse born--Rat and Horse are in opposition)?
 What are the possibilities for the year?
 Contact me if you would like to know more!